Arup Das

-Arup Das (born 27 July 1991) is an Indian cricketer who plays for Assam in the domestic cricket.
+Arup Kamalkanta Das (born 27 July 1991) is an Indian cricketer who plays for Assam in the domestic cricket.
 He is a right-arm fast-medium bowler.
 Das made his first-class debut against Jharkhand at Dhanbad in 2011–12 Ranji Trophy.
 In the quarter-finals of the 2015–16 Ranji Trophy he took 8 wickets for 83 runs.

 He was the joint-leading wicket-taker for Assam in the 2017–18 Ranji Trophy, with twelve dismissals in four matches.